 Engineering consultants studied and evaluated potential routes using evaluation criteria including the length of the pipeline, cost, public inconvenience, safety, major road or waterway crossings, soil considerations, environmental impacts, long-range planning and more.
 They have identified three top routes for consideration.
 In August, these routes will be ranked and presented to Tampa Bay Water’s board of directors.
 Staff will request approval to proceed with design and property acquisition of the top-ranked route.

 The South Hillsborough Pipeline will connect Tampa Bay Water’s regional system to a new Hillsborough County water treatment facility and will also provide a back-up connection to the Lithia Water Treatment Plant.
 The pipeline route shown is only representative of the connection between facilities and not the actual route.
 Route studies are underway and will be shared with the community in spring 2022.

-Tampa Bay Water estimates the total cost for both pipeline segments is just over $300 million.
-Tampa Bay Water has received $4.5 million in co-funding from the Southwest Florida Water Management District for preliminary design of the two pipeline segments and will apply for additional funds in fiscal year 2023 and beyond.
+Tampa Bay Water estimates the total cost is just over $300 million.
+Tampa Bay Water has received $4.5 million in co-funding from the Southwest Florida Water Management District for preliminary design and will apply for additional funds in fiscal year 2023 and beyond.

-Hillsborough County will pay for its half of Pipeline B, which is estimated to cost $66 million.
+Hillsborough County will pay for its portion of the pipeline, which is estimated to cost $66 million.

 Tampa Bay Water provides wholesale water to the public utility systems of Hillsborough, Pasco and Pinellas counties, as well as the cities of New Port Richey, St. Petersburg and Tampa.
 You may opt in to receive notices by sending an email to email@example.com or by calling (813) 486-0361.